-This section is identical to SB 686 (2010).
+This section is identical to SB 686 (2010), HB 1486 (2010), and a provision of SCS/HB 1392 (2010).

 No interest shall be charged against a person who fails to pay taxes due to the collector because an illness prevents him or her from being present at home, provided that within 60 days following the due date, the person pays the full amount and gives the collector a written request for a waiver of interest containing a notarized letter from the person's doctor stating the person's medical reason for not being able to pay in a timely manner.